 Historically the Jewish left has not distinguished itself by tolerance or promotion of civil liberties.
 One need only think of the high Jewish participation rate in communist and communist front organizations through the 1950s, and their role as an elite in the Soviet Union during the period after the Bolshevik Revolution at least through the 1930s—the highpoints of mass murder, ethnic deportations, and political repression.
+In the U.S., the Jewish left has consistently supported a top-down model of elite control and opposition to populism (here, p.
+193ff).
 In this regard it’s interesting that the left in the U.S. and elsewhere in the West is increasingly authoritarian, especially on college campuses where dissenters are publicly shamed and harassed, and dissenting speakers are forced to cancel or are greeted with disruptive, often violent demonstrations from the left—hardly a sign of Openness as traditionally understood.
 Liberals cheer as White identitarians are de-platformed, and broadly defined “hate speech” is increasingly subject to legal penalties in Western Europe and to informal but nevertheless effective sanctions in the U.S. Such laws—which hardly fit with the classically liberal society championed by Peterson—have been promoted by Jewish organizations throughout the West.

 In general, Jewish political attitudes have not been correlated with social class in a similar manner to non-Jews (“Jews earn like Episcopalians [actually more], but vote like Puerto Ricans,” as Milton Himmelfarb had it).
 The gap between economic interests and political ideology dates at least from the 1920s.
 Indeed, for the entire period from 1921 to 1961, Jews on the Central Committee of the CPUSA were much more likely to have middle-class, professional backgrounds and were much more likely to have joined prior to the economic difficulties of the Great Depression.
 Further, New Left radical students during the 1960sn came disproportionately from highly educated and affluent families.
 Even successful Jewish capitalists have tended to adopt political beliefs to the left of the beliefs of their gentile counterparts.